fluffywaffles/lucid-goose-sears/README.md

 ### "Spec"

-  1. Upload photos (AWS S3)
+  1. Upload photos / newsletters (AWS S3)
   2. Select some number of photos to be "featured"
   3. Easily change between featured/non-featured
+  4. Easily download newsletters
+  5. Easily delete either of those things

 ### "Implementation"

-  1. Photo upload button
+  1. Upload button
-     - Stops you from uploading non-photo files
+     - Stops you from uploading non-photo files when in photos mode
+     - Stops you from uploading non-pdf files when in newsletters mode
   2. Feature/unfeature images
      - Either by clicking on them or by dragging / dropping
+  3. Deleting
+     - Right click a photo and select delete to delete
+     - Click the trash can next to a newsletter and then confirm to delete it
+  4. Newsletter 'naming'
+     - uses filename as name

 ### Possible Improvements

   - Optimistically load images before they are finally uploaded to S3 using `ObjectURL`s
   - Retry upload if fails
   - Show upload progress bar
-  - Upload on drop in window
+  - Upload on drop in window, instead of just using drag and drop for arranging
-  - Ability to delete photos

 ## Backend Architecture

-  - NODE_ENV credentials for S3
+  - NODE_ENV credentials
     - AWS_ACCESS_KEY_ID
     - AWS_SECRET_ACCESS_KEY
     - AWS_S3_BUCKET (which is 'newport-academy')
-    - These variables must be set in order to access S3
+    - BASIC_AUTH_USERNAME
+    - BASIC_AUTH_PASSWORD
     - For local development, can use a .env file in the root directory of the application folder
   - On-disk cache (LevelDB)
     - Synchronizes with S3 on server start